The Autistic Project Manager: My Journey Through Project Management

 Despite this, I developed strategies that played to my strengths:

-Detail-oriented planning: I focused on creating clear, structured plans that left little room for ambiguity.
+Detail-oriented Planning: I focused on creating clear, structured plans that left little room for ambiguity.

 Consistency: I maintained steady expectations and routines, which helped the team know what to expect.